seyedrazavi/blog.srazavi.com/_posts/2020-03-31-what-is-phenomenology-1.markdown

 Later neuro-phenomenologists have attempted to bring this methodology into a naturalised framework.
 Foremost by formalising phenomenological descriptions using a [notation proposed by Marbach](file:///Users/seyedrazavi/Downloads/08_Marbach.pdf).
 After translation, the formal notation is mathematically compared with formalised third-person reports from empirical psychology.
 So, first- and third-person accounts can be mapped to provide a combined naturalised account of experience.
 Whether this is successful awaits more evidence.
 Neuro-phenomenologists such as Dan Zahavi are at the forefront of this application.

-Having introduced phenomology, in the next post I will consider some worrie about the method.
+Having introduced phenomology, in the next post I will consider some worries about the method.
 Plus the strong objection raised against it by the philosopher Daniel Dennett.

 ## Further Reading